zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 title: "Mx GenAI Connector"
 url: /appstore/modules/genai/MxGenAI/
 linktitle: "Mx GenAI"
-description: "Describes the configuration and usage of the MxGenAI Connector, which allows you to utilize Mendix Cloud GenAI Resource Packs directly within your Mendix application."
+description: "Describes the configuration and usage of the Mendix Cloud GenAI Connector, which allows you to utilize Mendix Cloud GenAI Resource Packs directly within your Mendix application."
 weight: 60
 ---

 ## Introduction

-The [MxGenAIConnector](link to be added) lets you utilize Mendix Cloud GenAI resource packs directly within your Mendix application.
+The Mendix Cloud GenAI connector (delivered as part of [GenAI for Mendix](https://marketplace.mendix.com/link/component/227931)) lets you utilize Mendix Cloud GenAI resource packs directly within your Mendix application.
 It allows you to integrate generative AI by dragging and dropping common operations from its toolbox.

 ### Typical Use Cases

-The MxGenAIConnector is commonly used for text generation, embeddings, and knowledge bases.
+The Mendix Cloud GenAI Connector is commonly used for text generation, embeddings, and knowledge bases.
 These use cases are described in more detail below:

 #### Text Generation